 - Ad- hoc mode– In this mode, multiple 802.11 wireless stations interact directly with each other in the absence of an access point or any connection to a wired network.
 It is also called independent Basic service set (IBSS) or a peer-to-peer mode.

 IEEE 802.11 has provisions for authentication and privacy.
 Two types of authentication supported by IEEE 802.11 are-

 - Open system authentication– Default authentication scheme.
 The request frame sends the authentication algorithm ID for an open system.
 The response time sends the results of the request.

 - Shared Key authentication– It provides a greater amount of security.
 The request frame carries the authentication frames ID for the shared key using a 40-bit secret code that is shared between itself and IP.
 The 2nd station sends a challenge text of 128 bytes.
 The 1st station sends encrypted text as a response.
 The 2nd station sends authentication results.

 Privacy is maintained in IEEE 802.11 by WEP(wired equivalent privacy) specification.
-A pseudorandom generation along with 40-bit secret key is used to create a key sequence which is simply an XOR-ed with the plain-text message.
+A key sequence is constructed by a pseudorandom generator and 40-bit secret key where the key sequence is simply an XOR-ed with the plain-text message.

 Key Differences Between Bluetooth and Wifi

 - Bandwidth requirement is low in Bluetooth whereas it is high in case of Wifi.

 - For connection establishment, through Bluetooth, a device would require Bluetooth adapter.
 On the other hand, for using Wifi devices require wireless adapter and router.